oldshoes3/itp/09Band/README.md

 [explore the "The Band" Band!](https://oldshoes3.github.io/)

 - I took the job of making the basic format of html.
-Since I forgot tags like <p>, <div>, etc, I got stuck and didn't know how to start.
+Since I forgot tags like p, div, br, etc, I got stuck and didn't know how to start.
 I copied the source code of [rdwrome.github.io](rdwrome.github.io) and started modifying it. started figuring out what each tag is.

 - Sharing repository is the biggest problem we encountered.
 One time I push push button and Neil's working got trouble to be removed.
 Angel made him copy the whole code and made a new file, and push it and made me pull that new file.